GreatSealUSA/GreatSealUSA_Art/Great_Greed/Floor_14_above_13_Greed.md

 MOYERS: That's why our founders opposed religious intolerance --

 CAMPBELL: That was out entirely.
 And that's why they **rejected the idea of the Fall**, too.
 All men are competent to know the mind of God.
 There is no revelation special to any people.

+&nbsp;

+&nbsp;

+### Infinite Jest footnotes

+1. Sarah Lawrence College 100 years on 2026 when USA is 250.

+2. Joseph Campbell married a student, exotic dancer.
+Both Campbell and his wife were teachers of James Joyce's Finnegans Wake. " wallstrait oldparr is retaled early ".
+They honeymooned in Woodstock New York before Woodstock was world famous.
+She creates a dance of Joyce's book: https://www.youtube.com/watch?v=WoiJVkdDbOo